Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 - Interpretation

-This indicates 10 read faiures accorss dk1, 4 read failures accross dk2 and 0 read faiures
+This indicates 10 read failures accorss dk1, 4 read failures across dk2 and 0 read failures
-accross dk3.
+across dk3.

-Ommitting the percentage parameters defaults to 100 percent scrub action: raidctl raid5 scrub
+Omitting the percentage parameters defaults to 100 percent scrub action: raidctl raid5 scrub

 NB: end_stripe is reduced by 1 because indexing of stripes begins from 0.